MaKsY2/solar-system/README.md

 # Solar System 2D Simulation

-This program is a Java application that simulates the solar system in 2D, using JavaFX and a multi-thread system to improve performance.
+This program is a Java application that simulates the solar system in 2D, using JavaFX.